 Acidic substances such as horticultural sulfur neutralize the lawn and restore a balanced pH.
 Sulfur is inexpensive and readily available in gardening stores.

 Iron Sulfate is also an effective product that temporarily acidifies the soil.
-Sulfuric acid is another product you can add directly to the soil to correct excess lime.
+You can add sulfuric acid directly to the soil to correct excess lime.
 You may also use ironite on lawns to provide needed iron nutrients and temporarily acidify the soil.

 Irrigate or flush the soil